For this tutorial we do not offer a free download of the pattern.

 - 1 TEXON reinforcement plate - 20 x 30 cm - thickness 0.8 mm

-- 1 coupon of alcantara microfibre for lining - 0.50 x 1.40 m
+- 1 coupon of alcantara microfiber for lining - 0.50 x 1.40 m

-- The pattern in real size
+- The actual size pattern

 - 1 cutter or scissors